BlackEryque/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner: Changes owner of hello file to betty

 4-empty: Creates an empty file

+5-execute: Adds execute permission to a file hello